- Newcomers Orientation

 - Soldier Family Readiness Group (SFRG) Virtual Trainings

-Army Community Service is offering Soldier Family Readiness Group (SFRG) Virtual Trainings via Microsoft Teams for the Fort Benning Community!
+Army Community Service is offering Soldier Family Readiness Group (SFRG) Virtual Trainings via Microsoft Teams for the Fort Moore Community!
 Soldier and Family Readiness Groups is a command sponsored organization of family members, volunteers, soldiers, and civilian employees belonging to a unit, that together offer a corridor of mutual support and assistance.
 The SFRG network provides direct communication among the family members, chain of command and community members.

 1st Thursdays - SFRG Foundations: SFRG Foundations Essentials course provides information on maintaining a successful SFRG, time management and team building.
 The SFRG Foundations Essentials Training is on the 1st Thursday of every month.